no382001/prolog/README.md

 Prefix: `\+` (negation), `\` (bitwise complement).

+`op/3` and `current_op/3` are supported for defining and querying operators at runtime.

 ### Arithmetic

 Integer arithmetic via `is/2`.
 Operators: `+ - * / // mod max min >> << /\ \/ xor`.
 Unary: `- abs \`.
 ISO overflow and zero-divisor errors are raised.